 We are excited to announce that we are officially beginning recruitment events!
-If you are an incoming student interested in Rush, a member of Theta Chi, or a member who knows someone who would be interested, join us for a camping trip on August 27th!
+If you are an incoming student interested in Rush, a member of Theta Chi, or a member who knows someone who would be interested, grab some lunch with us!
 We can't wait to see you all there.
-Contact our Rush Chairman, Darrin Wilson for details at 5036896881.
+Contact our Rush Chairman, Max Welch for details at 5034904775.

 Also, if you are an incoming student interested in Rush at all, be sure to download the free app GreekLink.
 Every fraternity at Oregon State uses this app to post information about their chapter and their Rush events for the convenience of all incoming Rushees.
 It is easy to use and completely non-invasive, so download and set up your account today to get a head start on Rush and ensure your ability to check out every house so you can join the right one for you!